 Inspire the Spirit of Play

 Along with the change in store name, the new visual identity had to effectively communicate that the store was for a broader customer base than your typical toy shop.
-We needed to steer well clear of any graphics (building blocks, infant’s toys) or colours that are typically associated with traditional kids only toy shops or child care centres.
-It was a challenge to produce a design used bright, fresh and clever colours and graphics without veering into the territory of too childish, or conversely, too sophisticated.
+We needed to steer well clear of any graphics (building blocks, infant’s toys) or colours that are typically associated with traditional toy shops or child care centres.
+Our challenge was to produce a design using bright, fresh and clever colours and graphics without veering into the territory of too childish, or conversely, too sophisticated.